marcin-wosinek/angular.berlin.js/README.md

 * Goes well allong with jquery
 * There is a project to rewrite bootstrap js to angular directives [angular-ui-bootstrap] [2]
 * They say it is possible to use it along with require.js [angular-require-js] [3]

+### Questions?
+* If our css doesn't go well with ng-show and ng-hide give try with ui-if from angular-ui

 ### How to catch me
 * marcin.wosinek@gmail.com